S1lverCr0w/ArchTimeSaver/README.md

 \
 \
 I beleive the script is readable and very efficient.
-It installs the base system and Gnome DE
+It installs the base system and Gnome DE.
+\
 \
 \
 \